COUNTRY DESCRIPTION: Albania is a parliamentary democracy with a market-oriented economic system. Albania's per capita income is among the lowest

 * * *

-This replaces the Country Specific Information for Albania dated August 27, 2012 to update all sections.
+This replaces the Country Specific Information for Albania dated February 27, 2013 to update entry/exit requirements for U.S. citizens, threats to safety and security, crime, women travelers and LGBT rights.